lanl/NEONiso/cran-comments.md

 * No errors, warnings, or notes in GitHub Actions.

-* No errors, warnings, or on win-builder (devel).
+* No errors, warnings, or notes on win-builder (devel).
 Win-builder release and oldrel provide a warning about a possibly invalid URL, but URLs are correct and are just slow to redirect.

-* One error and one note issued on all R-hub setups: error is about a bioconductor dependency not being available, note is about change in maintainer (my email address has changed) and invalid URLs (URLs are correct).
+* R-hub / Windows Server 2022 / R-devel issues 1 error about a bioconductor
+dependency not being available, presumably due to a mismatch between R-devel and the bioconductor release schedule.
+R-hub / ubuntu-20.04.1 LTS / R-release throws a note about HTML tidy not being available, which appears to be an issue with the testing platform and not the package.
+R-hub / fedora / R-devel indicates PREPERROR, but build and install logs look fine.

 * Auto-check will issue a warning about misspelled words in DESCRIPTION, but the words flagged are all correct.